Bremah-mvp/Javascript-Quiz/README.md

 the final scores.

 USER can then enter desired initials to save the highscores..

 The quiz then resetts for the user to play again..

-    !GOOD LUCK with this extremely fun game..!
+    !..GOOD LUCK with this extremely fun game..!

 ![image ones](https://github.com/Bremah-mvp/Javascript-Quiz/blob/master/assets/one.png)
 ![image two](https://github.com/Bremah-mvp/Javascript-Quiz/blob/master/assets/two.png)